ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/category_archive.rst

 	etc...

-It shows the name of each category, and the channel entry titles assigned to them. **Note:** Once you have hundreds of channel entries, it might become cumbersome to use this tag on your page.
+It shows the name of each category, and the channel entry titles assigned to them.

+.. note:: Once you have hundreds of channel entries, it might become
+	cumbersome to use this tag on your page.

 Parameters
 ----------